Skip to main content

 Quincy, Michigan

-Settled in 1830 and named for Quincy, Massachusetts, this town blossomed along the famed Sauk Trail—later the Chicago Road.
-Today, it serves as the turnaround point for the Little River Railroad, whose vintage trains delight passengers with picnic stops in a local park.
+Settled in 1830 and named for Quincy, Massachusetts, the town blossomed along the old Sauk Trail, later known as the Chicago Road.
+Today, it serves as the turnaround point for the Little River Railroad, whose vintage trains offer runs through Michigan farm country.

 Coldwater, Michigan

-Originally called Masonville, Coldwater now serves as headquarters for the Little River Railroad, whose vintage steam locomotives and coaches depart from a preserved Lake Shore depot.
-Coldwater and Hillsdale bracket the Michigan territory of the Indiana Northeastern, though fragments of the old New York Central remain in places like Adrian and White Pigeon—alas, no longer accessible by rail.
+Originally Masonville, Coldwater now serves as headquarters for the Little River Railroad, whose steam excursions depart from the beautifully preserved Lake Shore depot.
+Together, Coldwater and Hillsdale mark the northern domain of the Indiana Northeastern — the last active stretch of what was once a vast New York Central network reaching Adrian, White Pigeon, and beyond.

 THE WABASH ROUTE